realA10001986/Time-Circuits-Display/README.md

 ## SD card

-The provided audio files are, after proper installation (see "[Audio file installation](#audio-file-installation)" section), part of the firmware and stored in the device's flash file system.
+The provided audio files are, after proper installation (see "[Audio file installation](#audio-file-installation)"), part of the firmware and stored in the device's flash memory.
 These default sounds can, however, be substituted by files on a FAT32-formatted SD card, and will be played back from the SD card.
 No installation necessary.

-Your custom replacements need to be put in the root directoy of the card, be in mp3 format (128kbps recommended) and named as follows:
+Your custom replacements need to be put in the root directoy of the SD card, be in mp3 format (128kbps recommended) and named as follows:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed
 - "baddate.mp3".
 Played when a bad (too short or too long) date was entered and ENTER was pressed
 - "intro.mp3": Played during the power-up intro